sisterai/estate-assistant-system/README.md

 ![Swagger](https://img.shields.io/badge/Swagger-85EA2D?style=for-the-badge&logo=swagger&logoColor=white)
 ![Postman](https://img.shields.io/badge/Postman-FF6C37?style=for-the-badge&logo=postman&logoColor=white)

+For a more detailed technical overview, check out the [Technical Documentation](TECH_DOCS.md) file.
+It includes more information on how the app was built, how it works, how the data was processed, and more.

 ### AI Techniques

 **EstateWise** combines a modern API, real‑time chat, and a responsive UI with a powerful AI stack to deliver hyper‑personalized property recommendations: